alexisbcook/keras_transfer_cifar10/README.md

 The bottleneck features are then fed to a shallow CNN for image classification.
 The model attains a test accuracy of 82.68%.

 ![t-SNE][image1]

+## Blog Post

+This repository is discussed in the blog post [here](https://alexisbcook.github.io/2017/using-transfer-learning-to-classify-images-with-keras/).